FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R41

 Let's quickly revise what we have learnt today.
-In this spoken tutorial we have learnt,
+In this tutorial we have learnt to,

- 1. to Modify the attributes of plot like color, line width, line style by passing additional arguments.
+ 1. Modify the attributes of plot like color, line width, line style by passing additional arguments.
- #. to add title to a plot using 'title' command.
+ #.
+Add title to a plot using 'title' command.
- #. to incorporate LaTeX style formatting by adding a ``$`` sign before and after the part of the
+ #.
+Incorporate LaTeX style formatting by adding a ``$`` sign
-    string.
+    before and after the part of the string.
- #. to label x and y axes using xlabel() and ylabel() commands.
+ #.
+Label x and y axes using xlabel() and ylabel() commands.
- #. to add annotations to a plot using annotate() command.
+ #.
+Add annotations to a plot using annotate() command.
- #. to get and set the limits of axes using xlim() and ylim() commands.
+ #.
+Get and set the limits of axes using xlim() and ylim() commands.

 ..
 L42

-{{{ Show the 'self assesment questions' slide}}}
+{{{ Show the 'self assessment questions' slide}}}

 ..
 R42